Skip to main content

 Nutritional status also critically impacts the HPG axis.
 Severe caloric restriction or excessive exercise, particularly in women, can lead to functional hypothalamic amenorrhea, a condition where GnRH pulsatility is disrupted, resulting in suppressed LH, FSH, and subsequently, estrogen production.
 Conversely, chronic overnutrition and obesity can also dysregulate the HPG axis.

 Adipose tissue, particularly visceral fat, is metabolically active, producing inflammatory cytokines and expressing aromatase, the enzyme that converts androgens to estrogens.
-Elevated aromatase activity in obese men can lead to lower and higher estrogen levels, contributing to symptoms of hypogonadism despite potentially normal total testosterone.
+Elevated aromatase activity in obese men can lead to lower testosterone levels and higher estrogen levels, contributing to symptoms of hypogonadism despite potentially normal total testosterone.

 The HPG axis, a central hormonal regulator, is profoundly influenced by lifestyle factors like chronic stress and nutritional status, impacting its delicate feedback mechanisms.